How to promote your group

 Film camera

-Media the CRISP has attracted a lot of coverage, which has helped groups fundraise and find members.
-We’ve written some media tips and a CRSA group provided this draft article that you can tailor and submit to your local paper, who can also use the photos on the right.
+We’ve written some media tips and this draft article that you can tailor and submit to your local paper (who can use the program photos).
 Please ensure you have meaningful consent from participants and let us know about upcoming media, so that we can notify the Department of Home Affairs.

 Camera